The Sound of Silence: Three Days on the Bazaruto Archipelago

 8:00 AM — Dhow to Benguerra

-Bazaruto's second-largest island, 45 minutes by dhow.
+Bazaruto's second-largest island sits 45 minutes away by dhow.
 Freshwater lakes in the interior (with crocodiles — stay on the trails), towering sand dunes, and a 12 km eastern beach with no footprints on it.
 None.
-I walked for 30 minutes and the only marks in the sand were mine.
+Walk for 30 minutes and the only marks in the sand will be your own.

 The dunes on Bazaruto Island proper are even more dramatic — up to 100 meters, the highest coastal dunes in the Western Indian Ocean.
 Guided 4x4 excursions through them to the wild western coast take 2-3 hours ($60-90).
 At the summit, the view spans the entire archipelago.